IBM/create-and-deploy-memcached-operator-using-go/articles/similarities_in_operators.md

 ## Check if a resource exists, create one if it does not

+First, we check that the error is not nil.
+If there is no error, that implies that the resource we want to create is already created, so we do not need to create another one.

+Next, we check for a `IsNotFound` error.
+This means that this resource doesn't exist at all, so we should create one.

+After we create, and the deployment or statefulset has been created successfully, then you can return and requeue.
+Otherwise, we return an error.

 ```go

 	if err != nil && errors.IsNotFound(err) {